10 Sales Team Motivation Strategies That Actually Work

 People on your team are going to struggle to hit their quota during a certain time period.
 It’s inevitable.
 However, there’s a difference between a bad week and a noticeable trend of poor performance.

-Identify areas where your sales reps are struggling and approach the issue before it can do too much damage to productivity.
-This can be done on both an individual and team level.
+Identify areas where your sales reps are struggling and address the issue before it can cause significant damage to productivity.
+This can be done at both the individual and team levels.
 Offering constructive criticism isn’t easy, and that’s why you need to be strategic in doing so.

-Give people some time to correct their mistakes and potentially determine their areas of improvement on their own.
+Give people time to correct their mistakes and identify areas for improvement on their own.
 If it gets too far along, have a friendly and transparent discussion to point out what you’ve noticed and brainstorm a solution.

 Tip: Find bottlenecks in your sales process using the pipeline management feature in your CRM software.